• Home

 Drawers made from your card catalogs can be a nice storage room for your floss cardboard bobbins.
 You have to make 3 or 4 sleeves for the bobbins.
 For making sleeves you have to use poster board.
 Go to 1dogwoof for the detailed idea.

-10. Use corked bottle for storing floss
+10. Use a corked bottle for storing floss

 How to store embroidery floss 10

 Some small corked glass bottles can be nice storages for your floss collection.
-You will easily see the colours through the clear glass.
+You will easily see the colors through the clear glass.
 Then keep the bottles in your showcase.
 This nice idea is from Auribuzz.

 11. Sheet Protectors